Accident At Work Compensation You Can Claim For Workplace Injury

 When you have had an accident at work – your employer may be required under your employment contract to continue paying you some income during your absence.
 If so your lost income claim is calculated from the difference between your rate of pay prior to your accident and the rate during your absence.

 You can claim the travel expenses as part of your accident at work compensation, including those to and from hospital and your GP.
 If you used your own vehicle – including that of a friend or family member – you can claim a mileage rate (this rate can vary depending on when your claim is made).

-You are entitled to claim the medical expenses you paid to have your injuries treated – including private medical expenses (should there have been a good reason you chose not to use the NHS) and prescription expenses.
+You are entitled to claim the medical expenses you paid to have your injuries treated – including private medical expenses (should there have been a good reason you were unable to use the NHS) and prescription expenses.

 Sometimes your injuries are so bad that you were forced to pay for professional nursing assistance during your recovery period.
 You can claim this expense.